 On 15 September 1959, the Government of India launched Doordarshan or DD in short, India’s public service broadcaster in Delhi.
-Starting as an experiment with one small 5 KW transmitter and an improvised studio, DD became a national broadcaster in 1982.
+Starting as an experiment with a small 5 KW transmitter and an improvised studio, DD became a national broadcaster in 1982.

 This is an important topic for the modern Indian history segment of the UPSC syllabus.

 |Get an edge over your competition in one of the toughest exams by visiting the UPSC Previous Year Question Papers page

 Strengthen your preparation for the UPSC exam by checking the following links:

 Origins of Doordarshan

 - When it started out, DD was part of All India Radio.
 The initial equipment was provided by Philips India Ltd. and the coverage area was only 40 km around the national capital.
 It was inaugurated by the then President Dr Rajendra Prasad.

 - DD initially telecast programmes only two days a week for a duration of one hour per day.